 \subsection{Energy dispersion}

-As it has been outlined in the Introduction, a spin gapped quantum magnet e.g. TlCuCl$_3$ has a dimer structure and a finite energy gap in zero field $\Delta_{ST}$ between the singlet $S=0$ ground state and the first excited states, $S=1$.
-When an external field is applied and reaches a critical value $H_c=\Delta_{ST}/g\mu_B$ the gap is closed due to the Zeeman effect, as it is illustrated in Fig.\, 7 (a).
-The excitation spectrum of this compound so far was studied in detail by inelastic neutron scattering (INS) \ci{oosawaprb65,rueggnature,rueggprl,cavadiniprb63,cavadiniprb65,rueggappphys2002} as well as ESR measurements \ci{kimura2007,glazkov}.
+As it has been outlined in the Introduction, a spin gapped quantum magnet e.g., TlCuCl$_3$ has a dimer structure and a finite energy gap at zero field $\Delta_{ST}$ between the singlet $S=0$ ground state and the first excited states $S=1$.
+When an external field is applied and reaches a critical value $H_c=\Delta_{ST}/g\mu_B$ the gap is closed due to the Zeeman effect, as it is illustrated in Fig.\,7(a).
+The excitation spectrum of this compound so far was studied in detail by inelastic neutron scattering (INS)\ci{rueggnature,oosawaprb65,rueggprl,cavadiniprb63,cavadiniprb65,rueggappphys2002} as well as ESR measurements\ci{glazkov,kimura2007}.

-The INS studies confirmed that, the system becomes quantum critical at $H_c\approx 5.7$ T where the energy of the lowest Zeeman - split excitation $| 1,+1\rangle$ crosses the nonmagnetic ground state $| 0,+0 \rangle$.
-Above this lowest mode the system remains as a gapless Goldstone mode and develops a linear dependence on the momentum, which is a good signal of occurrence of BEC.
-On the other hand, ESR study on this compound gave evidence for a tiny spin gap with minimal value $\Delta_{an}\sim 0.2$ meV, which was not observed in INS experiments (see Fig.7a).
-Therefore, the experimental situation on the energy spectrum of TlCuCl$_3$ has not been clear yet.
-In fact, on the one hand , the lowest excitation spectrum for $H_c\leq H \leq H_{saturation}$ at $T\leq T_c$ is gapless, $\Delta_{an}(INS)=0$ , on the other hand, it has a finite gap $\Delta_{an}(ESR) \neq 0$ and hence can not be linear.
-Theoretically, it is clear that, if the gap remains finite it may be caused by a lattice anisotropy.
+The INS studies confirmed that the system becomes quantum critical at $H_c\approx 5.7$\,T where the energy of the lowest Zeeman-split excitation $| 1,-1\rangle$ crosses the nonmagnetic ground state $| 0,+0 \rangle$.
+Above this lowest mode the system remains in a gapless Goldstone mode and develops a linear dependence on the momentum, which is a good signal of occurrence of BEC.
+On the other hand, ESR study on this compound gave evidence for a tiny spin gap with minimal value $\Delta_{an}\sim 0.2$\,meV, which was not observed in INS experiments (see Fig.\,7(a)).
+Therefore, the experimental situation on the energy spectrum of TlCuCl$_3$ has not been totally clear.
+In fact, on the one hand, the lowest excitation spectrum for $H_c\leq H \leq H_{saturation}$ at $T\leq T_c$ is gapless, $\Delta_{an}(INS)=0$, on the other hand, it has a finite gap $\Delta_{an}(ESR) \neq 0$ and hence can not be linear.
+Theoretically, it is clear that if the gap remains finite it may be caused by a lattice anisotropy.